piogrammer/USB_ADXL345/README.md

  As far as I know, raspberry pie is too expensive now, so I can't use raspberry pie to run the klipper control system.
  Fortunately Intel offers us an additional option, Some Celeron processors can be used with low power consumption I got a motherboard from  Waste Market ， which is an X86 computer motherboard based on a Celeron processor.
- WOW，look at him ： integrated.
+ WOW，look at him ：  Highly integrated .
 ![图片](https://user-images.githubusercontent.com/53431902/168425022-f5353120-8198-4d3e-9086-91f06b066501.png)
 But PC motherboards don't normally provide SPI for us to use, so we have to use MCU to provide SPI to connect ADXL345 For commercial printers, the schematic diagram of the control panel may not be published, and SPI using MCU may not be a viable option